gchq/stroom-docs/content/en/community/documentation/style-guide/site-structure.md

 See [Hugo Front Matter (external link)](https://gohugo.io/content-management/front-matter/) for the full list of metadata keys that can be set.
 {{% /note %}}

-Front matter in Hugo is a set of meta data at the top of each page that controls which menus include the page as well as providing iformation about the page, e.g.
+Front matter in Hugo is a set of meta data at the top of each page that controls which menus include the page as well as providing information about the page, e.g.

 ```yaml
 ---